-8.01 Subject to Section 8.03 below, a faculty member whose appointment with review has been terminated or not renewed shall be paid from the date on which the termination or non-renewal takes effect, a sum equivalent to six months’ salary, such sum to be paid in monthly instalments equal to the monthly salary paid to him immediately before the termination or non-renewal.
+8.01 Subject to Article 8.03 below, a faculty member whose appointment with review has been terminated or not renewed shall be paid from the date on which the termination or non-renewal takes effect, a sum equivalent to six months’ salary, such sum to be paid in monthly installments equal to the monthly salary paid to him/her immediately before the termination or non-renewal.

-8.02 Subject to Section 8.03 below, a faculty member whose appointment without term has been terminated, shall be paid from the date on which the termination of appointment takes effect, a sum calculated on the basis of one month’s salary for each year of continuous service in an appointment with review or without term, to a maximum of twenty-four (24) months’ salary, such sum to be paid in monthly instalments equal to the monthly salary paid to him immediately before the termination, provided that the sum that shall be payable to him under this section shall not be less than six (6) months’ salary.
+8.02 Subject to Article 8.03 below, a faculty member whose appointment without term has been terminated, shall be paid from the date on which the termination of appointment takes effect, a sum calculated on the basis of one month’s salary for each year of continuous service in an appointment with review or without term, to a maximum of twenty-four (24) months’ salary, such sum to be paid in monthly installments equal to the monthly salary paid to him/her immediately before the termination, provided that the sum that shall be payable to him/her under this section shall not be less than six (6) months’ salary.

-8.03 In the event that the faculty member whose appointment has been terminated obtains academic employment elsewhere comparable to his appointment at The University of British Columbia before the payments to be made to him under Sections 8.01 and 8.02 have been completed, he shall be paid one half of the remaining entitlement calculated from the date on which the employment takes effect.
+8.03 In the event that the faculty member whose appointment has been terminated obtains academic employment elsewhere comparable to his/her appointment at The University of British Columbia before the payments to be made to him/her under Articles 8.01 and 8.02 have been completed, he shall be paid one half of the remaining entitlement calculated from the date on which the employment takes effect.

 a) For the purposes of this section, “years of continuous service” includes (i) periods of paid leave, and (ii) periods of unpaid leave that were granted so that the faculty member concerned could accept a teaching exchange appointment, academic fellowship, research grant, or similar award.
 Leaves with or without pay do not interrupt continuous service.